-Growing strawberries is easy and rewarding.
+Learning how to grow strawberries is easy and rewarding.
 It’s the fruit that signals “summer has arrived.”
 Bright, red and beautiful and sweet as sugar, strawberries are a staple to our diet starting in late May/early June on the Eastern Shore of Maryland.

 Just in case you’re wondering about the role bees play in the life of the strawberry, wonder no more.
 The best berries are thanks to bees.
 When bees are available to pollinate berry crops, as much as one thousand pounds more fruit is produced per acre.
+This is why organic strawberry and strawberry seeds can be found in quite a few of our products.

 Now that strawberry season is upon us, it’s the perfect time to plant your own crop.

 Due to the fact that strawberries grow so close to the ground, and don’t have a “thick skin,” they are often plagued by fungal disease and pests.
 In conventional farming, the farmer uses strong pesticides to yield predictable results.
-In organic strawberry farming, crop rotation may be the answer to avoiding pesticides.
+When organic strawberry farming, crop rotation may be the answer to avoiding pesticides.
 Or growing strawberries in container gardens may be the way to go.

 In every event, we avoid conventionally grown strawberries and we hope you will too.
 Strawberries are one of the ubiquitous “dirty dozen” fruits, covered in pesticide residue, that is not easily be removed by washing them.